ibrahim-al-nakeeb/StitchPDF-BackEnd/README.md

    * If `SUCCESS`, it returns a pre-signed S3 `GET` URL (valid for 30 seconds).
    * If `FAILED`, it returns an error.
-   * If still `PENDING`, it waits and retries for a fixed number of attempts before responding with a 202 status.
+   * If still `PENDING`, it returns a respond with a 202 status.

 6. **Cleanup**